ModisWorks/modis/doc/guides/setup.md

 ## Running Modis

-Modis is now fully installed, but you still need to make a launch.
+Modis is now fully installed, but you still need to make a way to run it.
+You'll need to make a Python file to run it.
+First: import the `modis` packages, then call `modis.gui` with your Discord Bot Token and Discord Bot Client ID.

-We'll be streamlining this in the future so you don't have to do it, but for now, you're going to have to put in some work.
+> If you don't know how to make your own Discord Bot, have a look at the [Making a Discord Bot](./api-keys.md#making-a-discord-bot) section for step-by-step instructions on getting the Discord token and client id.

 The `launcher.py` file should look like this: